-Guarantee your concrete cures stable with no bubbles or cracks.
-United Rentals offers multiple models and sizes of concrete vibrators including backpack concrete vibrators and small concrete vibrators for portability and convenience.
+Our lineup of concrete vibrator rental options guarantees that your concrete will be stable once it cures, with no bubbles or cracks.
+United Rentals offers multiple models and sizes of concrete vibrator machines, including backpack concrete vibrators and small cement vibrators for portability and convenience.

-- Concrete vibrators should always be used vertically regardless if it is a column, wall or slab.
-As long as you can use the internal vibrator in proper form, it should work the same as a slab.
-Depending on the stiffness of the mix, you may need to use a vibrator with a medium size or large diameter.
+- Concrete vibrators should always be used vertically whether it is in a column, wall or slab.
+As long as you can use the internal vibrator in proper form, it should work the same as in a slab.
+Depending on the stiffness of the mix, you may need to use a vibrator with a medium or large diameter.
 Not sure what you need?
-Call United Rentals today 844-873-4949.
+Call United Rentals today at 844-368-6303.

 - Lower the vibrator into the concrete vertically, letting it smoothly descend all the way to the bottom of the slab or the previous lift laid by around 6 inches.
 Allow between 5 and 15 seconds of vibration then pull it up slowly.
 As it reaches the top of the concrete, you will see air bubbles escape from the surface.
 This is a good sign that the lower layers of concrete are settling with no bubbles.
 Then reinsert it nearby, so that the vibration radius (included in the specs of the machine) overlaps the radius of the previous spot.
 Continue using the vibrator until you no longer see air bubbles when removing it.
 When you don't see any more bubbles, the concrete has been properly vibrated.
 Low slump or stiff concrete mixes will need a concrete vibrator with higher amplitude than higher slump mixes.
 Do not rush this task.
 If it isn't done properly, the structure may be unstable when it cures.

 Should all concrete be vibrated?